Dr-Risk/MyWork2/docs/sdlc/6_release_and_deployment.md

 # SDLC Stage 6: Release and Deployment

-This document outlines the strategy for releasing and deploying the PixelForge Nexus application into a production environment.
+This document outlines the strategy for releasing and deploying the PixelForge Nexus application into a production environment, including the final sign-off process.

 ## 6.1 Release Management